lukstafi/ppx_minidebug/README.md

 ### Providing the necessary type information

-We only log values of identifiers, located inside patterns, for which the type is provided in the source code, in a syntactically close / related location.
+We only implicitly log values of identifiers, located inside patterns, for which the type is provided in the source code, in a syntactically close / related location.
 PPX rewriters do not have access to the results of type inference.
 We extract the available type information, but we don't do it perfectly.
 We propagate type information top-down, merging it, but we do not unify or substitute type variables.

 Here is a probably incomplete list of the restrictions: